toptal/picasso/docs/decisions/01-jest-snapshots-breaking-change.md

 ## Decision

-We do not treat change in jest snapshots as breaking change.
+We do not treat change in jest snapshots as a breaking change.
 Almost all changes in Picasso update jest snapshots, that's why we decided to not treat such changes as breaking changes.